Israel's 10 most beautiful animals

 Yes, it's technically another cat, but I couldn't resist including the beautiful Caracal in this list of Israel's most beautiful animals.
 Look at those amazing ears!
 Also known as the Desert Lynx, the Caracal can be found all over parts of Africa and Asia, but is considered threatened in North Africa.
 Hunting of the animal is outlawed in many countries, including Israel.

+The fur of male marbled polecats changes color during breeding season.
 (Photo: Joachim S. Müller / Flickr)

 Marbled Polecat (Vormela peregusna)